 The New York State Preventive Medicine Residency Program (NYSPMR) is jointly sponsored by the New York State Department of Health and the University at Albany (SUNY) School of Public Health.
-It prepares physicians for leadership careers in public health, providing a broad background in the academic and practical skills necessary to work effectively in the field.
+It provides exceptional public health training, preparing physicians for leadership careers in public health and general preventive medicine, by providing a broad background in the academic and practical skills necessary to work effectively in the field.

-The primary educational setting -- the New York State Department of Health -- is the one of the nation’s largest, most comprehensive state health departments.
+The NYSPMR’s primary educational setting – the New York State Department of Health – is the one of the nation’s largest, most comprehensive state health departments.
 Because of the wealth of programs operated by the Department, residents can tailor their course of study to meet their own interests in public health, with many dedicated public health professionals available to serve as advisors, teachers, and role models.

 Medical Student Elective

-The NYS Preventive Medicine Residency Program offers a 1-3 month elective (click here for description) for third and fourth-year medical students.
-The elective introduces students to the practice of public health at the state or county level, and it provides opportunities to conduct public health projects tailored to their interests.
-Students attend weekly seminars with preventive medicine residents and participate in monthly journal club and occasional field trips.
-They carry out a core project dealing with a current health department priority.
+The NYS Preventive Medicine Residency Program offers a 1-3 month elective for third and fourth-year medical students and for residents in clinical programs.
+The elective provides a broad introduction to the practice of public health at the state or county level, through self-paced didactic experiences and opportunities to conduct public health projects tailored to your interests.
+Visiting students/residents attend weekly seminars with the preventive medicine residents and participate in monthly journal clubs and occasional field trips.
+They complete a core project dealing with a current public health priority.
 Projects address issues such as teen pregnancy, vaccine-preventable diseases, HIV/AIDS, cancer prevention, occupational asthma, or childhood lead poisoning.
-If you need the application form you can find it here (note: link opens word document).
-For further information, please contact us.
+For an application, click here (note: link opens Word document).
+For further information, please contact the Residency Coordinator.